Debug GitLab CI/CD Pipelines with Metasploit

 section, turn on CI/CD

-, select Save changes.
-On real pipelines you may be
+, then select Save changes.
+On real pipelines you may

 to execute the injected binary: